jlaguilargomez/jlaguilargomez/README.md

 First of all, I started learning some basics at **"FreecodeCamp"** and  **"Codecademy"**.
 Luckily, I had the opportunity to take part in a course of "Front end development" made by "Telefonica Foundation", so that I could reinforce the base knowledge that I had and add some new skills to my "bag".

 ### ☝🏻 What I'm looking for now?
-Obviously, I want to earn money doing what I love.
+I want to enjoy in my personal and profesional career doing what I love.
 But, furthermore, I want to grow every day: taking challenges, learning new skills, and improving my knowledge as a developer...

 ## -> Hey! 🙋🏽‍♂️